-Police officers have the ability to arrest and detain suspects, to seize property, and to lawfully use force against people when justified.
-Because police officers are given these tremendous powers, we hold them to very high standards—we expect that they will be honest, trustworthy, and follow the law and the Constitution.
+Police officers have the ability to arrest and detain suspects, to seize property, and to lawfully use force against people when justified by law.
+Because police officers are given these tremendous powers, we should hold them to very high standards— we expect that they will be honest, trustworthy, and follow the law and the Constitution.

-In a two-part series, we will discuss how you can use OPRA to monitor police conduct.
+In a three-part series, we will discuss how you can use OPRA to monitor police conduct.
 This blog highlights records you can request to monitor the use of force by police officers.

 Use of Force Reports:

 Pursuant to the Attorney General’s Use of Force Policy, every time an officer uses any level of force against an individual they must complete a Use of Force Report (“UFR”).
 A UFR is a simple one-page report that provides information about a specific use of force incident, such as the names and biographical data of those involved and the type of force that was used.
 A model form is available here.